boringdata/boring-catalog/README.md

 ## Why Boring Catalog?
 - No need to host or maintain a dedicated catalog service
-- All Iceberg metadata is managed in a single JSON file (e.g., `catalog.json`)
+- All catalog state is managed in a single JSON file (e.g., `catalog.json`)
+- Easy to use, easy to understand, perfect to get started with Iceberg
+- DuckDB CLI interface to easily explore your iceberg tables and metadata

 ## How It Works ?